sidhacker370-tech/sidhacker370-tech/README.md

 ## 🚀 About Me

 I’m a Computer Science student passionate about building **end-to-end applications** that combine
-**modern web technologies with Artificial Intelligence**.
+**modern full-stack development with Artificial Intelligence**.

-I enjoy working across the stack — from designing responsive user interfaces to developing backend logic and integrating machine learning models into real-world applications.
+I enjoy working across the stack — from designing responsive user interfaces to developing backend systems and integrating **machine learning models** into real-world applications.

-GitHub is where I **learn publicly**, experiment with ideas, and continuously improve my engineering skills.
+I use GitHub as a place to **learn in public**, build consistently, and improve my engineering mindset.

 ---